 Last April I came across some of the famous Santons de Provence in a shop window in Vence, Départment Alpes-Maritimes.
 No doubt you fondly remember that post and its follow-up.
 Imagine my surprise, when I discovered a Santon crèche arrangement of epic proportions right here in Saintes in the cathedral of St. Pierre, which, by the way, boasts an unbroken succession of bishops from the 2th century through 1792, when the French Revolution through a spanner in the religious affairs hereabouts, as I’ve previously mentioned in regard to L’Abbaye aux Dames across the river.

 Father Coirier (1940 – 2012) created his plywood santons over many years.
-The collection of about 200 figurines contains not only the usual crèche cast members, but a wide variety of walk-ons from as far afield as the creation story itself.
-Adam and Ev, complete with prettily curled snake and oversized bright red apple, interestingly carried jointly by the miscreant couple, lead the crowd in adoration.
-Since the priest cum artisan believed that there wouldn’t be any Christianity without the Scriptures of the Old Testament, he honored Sarah and Abraham, the Hebrew Prophet Ezekiel, as well as Kings Salomon and David, and, of course Moses and a few others with representation in his tableau.
+The collection of about 200 figurines contains not only the usual crèche cast members but a wide variety of walk-ons from as far afield as the creation story itself.
+Adam and Ev, complete with a prettily curled snake and oversized bright red apple, interestingly carried jointly by the miscreant couple, lead the crowd in adoration.
+Since the priest cum artisan believed that there wouldn’t be any Christianity without the Scriptures of the Old Testament, he honored Sarah and Abraham, the Hebrew Prophet Ezekiel, as well as Kings Salomon and David, and, of course, Moses and a few others with representation in his tableau.

-And then there is the evangelist Luke, without whom, according to Father Coirier, we wouldn’t know anything at all about Christmas today.
+And then there is the evangelist, Luke, without whom, according to Father Coirier, we wouldn’t know anything at all about Christmas today.